redis-developer/redis-om-node-tutorial/README.md

   "private": true,
 ```

 Oh, and you don't need the "main" entry.
-We've not building a package to share.
+We're not building a package to share.
 So go ahead and remove that.

 Now, you should have a `package.json` that looks something like this: